SAB-6/Employeesattritionprediction/README.md

 - Thanks to <a href="https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset">Kaggle</a> for providing free access to the dataset

 # Associated post
- For more detail information about the model outcome <a href="https://medium.com/@shereef.bankole_13733/prediction-employee-turnover-a-machine-learning-approach-cdce7ad57890">check this medium story</a>
+ For more information about the model outcomes <a href="https://medium.com/@shereef.bankole_13733/prediction-employee-turnover-a-machine-learning-approach-cdce7ad57890">check this medium story</a>

 # References
 1. John, S., 2002.
 Job-to-job turnover and job-to-non-employment movement.
 A case study investigation.
 Personnel Review, 31(6), pp.710–721.